Drug and Alcohol Testing Policy - CDL Drivers

-The College is concerned about the health and well-being of its employees and is also committed to providing a safe working and learning environment for its students and employees.
+Columbia College ("College") is concerned about the health and well-being of its employees and is also committed to providing a safe working and learning environment for its students and employees.
 Accordingly, the College prohibits the illegal use, possession, sale, and distribution of drugs and alcohol.
 This policy provides guidance regarding drug and alcohol testing.
-For additional information and available resources, please see the College's complete policy regarding alcohol and drugs by clicking here.
+For additional information and available resources, please see the College's complete policy regarding alcohol and drugs.

 Columbia College's Human Resources Department reserves the right, upon a finding of reasonable suspicion, to require an employee to undergo a third party drug and/or alcohol screening test at the College's direction.